 The division issues certificates to public librarians, per Wis.
 Stat. sec.
 43.09(1).
 Qualifications for certification are based on education, training, and experience.
 Certification for public library directors is required in Wisconsin to ensure that the public libraries in the state are administered by highly qualified library personnel.
 The statutory grade level required of a director depends upon the population of the municipality(s) that established that library.

-The Certification Manual for Wisconsin Public Library Directors contains information about applying for certification, types of certifications available, certification renewal, and statutory compliance.
+The Certification Manual for Wisconsin Public Library Directors contains information about public librarian certification, types of certificates available, certification renewal, and statutory compliance.

 The Administrative Essentials for Wisconsin Public Library Directors is the companion document to the Trustee Essentials.